Health & Human Services

-The Health and Human Services Department offers a Human Services Program that prepares the student with the knowledge, skills and attitudes necessary for the Human Services profession.
+The Health & Human Services Department offers a program that prepares the student with the knowledge, skills and attitudes necessary for the Human Services profession.
 The Human Services profession is dedicated to providing services to individuals and families in need of assistance and to enhance the quality of life for those served.
 Applicable Health and Human Services courses meet the education requirements and standards set forth by the State of California.

 They prepare students to qualify and test for alcohol and drug counselor certification by the California Associating of Alcohol and Drug Counselors (CAADAC).
 All coursework must be completed with a grade of “C” or better.
 Students who wish to earn and A.A. degree in Human Services may do so by completing additional general education requirements.
 The Health and Human Services Department strongly recommends that students complete the following courses prior to entry into this program:

 Or ESL, Level 4 and one of the following: